ShenKeyuBio/IDS_Final_Project/WRITEUP.md

 **Definition of variables-**

-*life-ladder:* quantified the level of happiness on a scale of 1 to 10 (1 being the lowest and 10 the highest)
+*life-ladder:* quantified the level of happiness on a scale of 1 to 10 (1 being the lowest and 10 the highest).
+We use "life ladder" and "happiness"                      synonymously throughout the presentation and the write up.

 *life-expectancy:* the healthy life expectancy at birth